jshaker000/SAP2/README.md

     1. Extended RAM to wordize of 16 bits, depth of 64k
     2. Extended all registers, including Program Counter, Memory Address Register, Bus to 16 bits to facilitate
     3. Added stack functionality
-    4. Added additional registers: Temp, B, C and added move instructions for each of them
+    4. Added additional registers: Temp (T), B, C and added move instructions for each of them
+    5. Added many new ALU op codes
+    6. Now all ALU ops include A and store to Temp
-    5. Added ability to address into memory using registers, essentially allowing for array access and pointer arithmatic
+    7. Added ability to address into memory using T, essentially allowing for array access and pointer arithmatic

 An example program is attached in `example.asm`, and is automatically assembled by running `make` via `assembler.rb` to generate `ram.hex` unless that file already exists.
 Running make runs the program in `ram.hex` so you can write and assemble your own code there if desired.
 Note that the assembler currently does not automatically stay in sync